ms/buildtogether.tech/src/design/index.md

     when the time comes to actually write the code.
 Remember, not everything actually needs to be designed.

-Once you have a diagram---any kind of diagram---start iterating around it.
+Once you have a diagram—any kind of diagram—start iterating around it.
 Pick one open problem like, "How do users control who can see their calendars?"), think of a way to solve it ("they can mark them as 'public', or invite specific people to view them"), figure out how to implement your solution, then revisit